English with Dr Sophie Breese

 Facts and Figures

-I use Skype to talk to and see my students, and a very easy programme called Scribblar which you don't need to download.
+I use Skype or Whereby to talk to and see my students, and a very easy programme called Scribblar which you don't need to download.
 I create a 'room' for each student which has its own white board, and I prepare all my lessons in advance.
 I upload material I want to discuss and students can download sheets from the room themselves.